jeremytammik/tbc/a/1865_ren_param_f1_help.md

 ####<a name="3"></a> On Renaming a Shared Parameter

-Jay Merlan very kindly shared some insights on renameing shared parameters in his recent article on [True or False: Shared Parameters Can Be Renamed](https://opendefinery.com/blog/revit-shared-parameters-can-be-renamed).
+Jay Merlan very kindly shared some insights on renaming shared parameters in his recent article on [True or False: Shared Parameters Can Be Renamed](https://opendefinery.com/blog/revit-shared-parameters-can-be-renamed).

-As I pointed out in [my comment](https://opendefinery.com/blog/revit-shared-parameters-can-be-renamed/#comment-5072357426) on that post, the Revit development team discussed Jay;s suggestions internally and say:
+As I pointed out in [my comment](https://opendefinery.com/blog/revit-shared-parameters-can-be-renamed/#comment-5072357426) on that post, the Revit development team discussed Jay's suggestions internally and say:

 My perception is that we don't support renaming a shared parameter after loading into a project or a family.